Specialty testing reveals the cause of food allergy symptoms

 For both food allergies and food intolerance, you may benefit from a food diary.
 By tracking your eating habits and any ensuing symptoms, our specialists may be able to zero in on the cause of your disruptive ailments.
 A thorough review of your medical history can also rule out other medical conditions that may be to blame for your distressing symptoms, such as celiac disease.

-As experts in allergies and related diseases, Drs.
-Askenazi and Hahn, and their team, are best equipped to determine if food allergy is to blame for your symptoms.
+As experts in allergies and related diseases, Dr. Askenazi and their team, are best equipped to determine if food allergy is to blame for your symptoms.
 The Advanced Allergy & Asthma Associates and Food Allergy Center of Illinois can bring to bear skin tests and oral ingestion challenges, as well as other specialized tests to bring you a step closer to managing your symptoms with effective treatment.Back to Specialty Testing Page